 For example, a landlord earning £60,000 from employment plus £25,000 rental income faces different planning opportunities compared to someone with a £150,000 property portfolio as their main income source.

-Section 24 and Mortgage Interest Relief
+Section 24 Mortgage Interest Restrictions

-Specialised Advisory Services
+Strategic Advisory and Restructuring Services

-Company Incorporation Analysis
+Incorporation Analysis

 Many landlords consider moving properties into a limited company to avoid Section 24 restrictions.
 However, incorporation involves stamp duty costs, potential capital gains tax, and different ongoing compliance requirements.
+A specialist can model the long-term tax implications of incorporation versus staying as an individual landlord, helping you make an informed decision based on your specific circumstances.
+They can also handle the incorporation process, transfer properties correctly, and manage ongoing compliance including corporation tax returns and dividend planning.

 Capital Gains Tax Planning

 Property disposals can trigger substantial capital gains tax bills.
 Professional advice covers timing sales to use annual exemptions, claiming reliefs like letting relief or principal private residence relief, and structuring transactions efficiently.
+For portfolio owners, spreading disposals across tax years or considering company structures can significantly reduce the overall tax burden.

 Portfolio Restructuring